Hurricane Helene: Here’s a step-by-step guide to filing an insurance

 5. When you speak to your insurer, record the day and time of the conversation and with whom you spoke.
 Take notes about what is said and if any monetary amounts are mentioned.

-6. You need to be ready to provide an accurate description of damages to your insurer.
+6. You need to provide accurate descriptions of damages.
 If you can safely do so, walk around your home and document damage.
-Images taken with your phone will suffice.
+Images and video taken with your phone will suffice.

-7. Your insurance company will send you a “proof of loss” form to complete or will send an adjuster, a person trained to assess property damage, to gather information on your losses.
-To speed this process along, start gathering information about your property and the items that were lost or destroyed.
+7. Your insurance company will send you a “proof of loss” form to complete or may send an adjuster.
+To speed this process, start gathering information about your property and the items lost or destroyed.
 A proof of loss form will ask you to describe the items damaged or destroyed, provide the approximate date of purchase and estimate the cost to repair it or replace it.
 Receipts will help if you have any.

 Credit: John Spink